-Level 1 – With this level we further the practices established in Level C, with a focus on more structured barre and center work.
+Level 1 – 2 With this level we further the practices established in the Elementary or Beginner Ballet Level, with a focus on more structured barre and center work.
 These would include multiple balance exercises in preparation of future application at both barre and in the center.

 Pointe and Variations

 Once a student, usually ages 10-12, has acquired the muscular strength and control of the ankles, feet and toes, classical ballet needs students to go on toe, or “sur pointe” in the French language.
 This gives the appearance of lightness and airiness to the movement of ballet.
 Female dancers will be required to turn, balance and even to jump on pointe.
 Normally introduced in the Level 3 classes, provided the class is ready, a student can only go on pointe only with proper body strength and alignment and this is always after approval of the teacher is given.
 As most ballet variations in Classical Ballet are on pointe, with pointe-work comes learning the many variations of classical ballet repertory.
 Usually every ballet in Classical and Contemporary choreography contains solos and many of the variations are open to modification to highlight the technique of the individual dancer.
 Men are also required to learn these variations to demonstrate the many leaping and turning combinations in the classical Repertory.